 Pros: February offers the same advantages to sailing as you see in January.
 Fares are normally discounted, with the ability to save hundreds on a cruise by sailing in February versus the height of the summer season.
 It’s also cold in most of the United States and Canada, making a warm getaway awfully enticing.

 Cons: Like January, you might find it difficult to take time off after the holidays to enjoy a cruise.
 Doing so means spending vacation days early in the year and/or having the kids miss school.
-There are also still strong snowstorms in many parts of North America during February, meaning it’s possible that getting to the port can be an adventure if you have to fly in for your cruise.
+There are also still strong snowstorms in many parts of North America during February, meaning it’s possible that getting to the port can be an adventure if you have to fly in for your cruise from a northern city.

 Pros: April represents one of your last chances to get a deal on a cruise before the busy summer sailing season.
 Discounts and deals are still available up until about mid-May, giving you the chance to save a bundle on a trip compared to sailing just a month or two later.
-As well, calm weather around North America means you don’t have to worry much about flight delays on your way to the port.
+As well, the threat of snow is diminished in northern parts of the United States and hurricane season isn’t here yet for port cities.

 Cons: After Spring Break, it’s back to school and work for most people.
 That means many have a tough time taking a trip at this time a year.
-That’s unfortunate because April is the “Goldilocks” of cruise months — it features affordable prices, good weather, and is before hurricane season gets started.
+That’s unfortunate because April is the “Goldilocks” of cruise months for the Caribbean — it features affordable prices, good weather, and is before hurricane season gets cranked up, which always adds a wildcard to travel in the Caribbean.

 Pros: Heading into May, cruisers hitting the Caribbean can start to experience some warmer weather both at home and on their cruise.
 While the water and beach are typically warm enough for swimming and laying out even during the coldest winter months, it is a few degrees warmer in May, which can make it more inviting to hit the beach.
 For example, Cozumel’s average high in January is 83, compared to 91 degrees in May.
 If you’re the type who loves warm water, May is when things start to heat up.

 Pros: If you want a summer getaway with warm weather and water, June is a great choice.
 Hurricane season starts June 1st, but it’s still rare that you’ll have a chance of a hurricane this early.
-Meanwhile, the Caribbean is starting to heat up so you can have a true beach summer vacation without worrying about it being too chilly.
+Meanwhile, the Caribbean is starting to heat up so you can have a true beach summer vacation without worrying about it being too chilly either on the ship or in port.
 Also, with the kids out of school, you can take them on your trip without worrying about absences.

 Cons: With schools out of session and the popular summer vacation season, fares spike for June and through the rest of summer.
 You’ll usually be paying more for the same cruise compared to taking it earlier in the year.
-As well, if you aren’t the type that likes to cruise with families on the ship, then keep in mind that summer months typically see an influx of kids on the cruise ship.
+As well, if you aren’t the type that likes to cruise with families on the ship, then keep in mind that summer months typically see an influx of kids.

 Cons: Similar to July, you can run into weather issues in August.
 Specifically, the heat and humidity is at its worst in the Caribbean during August.
 While afternoon showers can cool things off, they are not a guarantee.
 You also have to start worrying seriously about hurricanes.
 Late August is reaching the peak of hurricane season.
 While the chances are low that your specific cruise will be hit by a storm (cruise lines steer clears of storms as much as possible), it could disrupt your trip if a hurricane hits a port of call.

 Cons: September actually marks the peak of hurricane season.
 Historically, the first week of the month is the busiest for storms and then activity quickly drops off later in the month.
-Still, even if your ship isn’t directly impacted by a storm, it can cause issues at Caribbean ports as we recently saw with hurricanes in Puerto Rico and elsewhere.
+Still, even if your ship isn’t directly impacted by a storm, it can cause issues at Caribbean ports.

-Pros: If you’re not used to heat, then October is a great time to visit the Caribbean.
-While the humidity is always a factor, October see the start of a cooling trend in the weather.
+Pros: If you’re not wanting to deal with heat, then October is a great time to visit the Caribbean.
+While the humidity is always a factor, October sees the start of a cooling trend in the weather.
 As well, while hurricanes can occur in October, the season is largely over so you don’t have to worry about them disrupting your trip as much.
 Finally, cruise prices also fall during this time of year, meaning you can book a solid deal without spending a bundle.

 Cons: It shouldn’t be a surprise that April and October are two months that we consider great times to sail.
 Like April, the biggest con is that it can be difficult for people with kids to travel without taking their children out of school for a few days.
-Apart from that, the month sees good weather and cheaper fares, and it’s before the harsh winter hits many places in the U.S. and Canada, disrupting air travel to the port.
+Apart from that, the month sees good weather and cheaper fares, and it’s before the harsh winter hits many places in the U.S. and Canada, disrupting air travel to the port or the weather in the port city.

 Pros: By the time November rolls around, people are starting to think of warmer weather, especially if you live in a cold area.
 Taking a trip during this month can lead you away from the cold and gray to the warm and blue.
 It’s also a great time to find cheap cruises, apart from trips that sail during the Thanksgiving holiday (which are more expensive).

-Cons: Scheduling around the Thanksgiving holiday can be tough and if you have to fly to your cruise during the busiest travel time in the United States, it can mean dealing with long lines and delays at airports.
-Apart from that, November is a great time to book a cruise with cheap deals and nice weather in the Caribbean.
+Cons: Scheduling around the Thanksgiving holiday can be tough, and if you have to fly to your cruise during the busiest travel time in the United States, it can mean dealing with long lines and delays at airports.
+Apart from that, November is a great time to book a cruise with cheap deals and nice weather in the Caribbean and The Bahamas.

 Pros: The period between Thanksgiving and Christmas is one of the absolute cheapest times to sail.
 With many people not looking to travel between these two major holidays, cruise lines slash fares.
 It’s not unusual to see a trip costing 50% less than a comparable trip during the summer.
 Needless to say, cruising in December is also a big draw for people wanting to get away from the snow and cold of many places in the north.

 Cons: Trying to fit a cruise between Thanksgiving and Christmas can be tough for many schedules.
-And while many people take a Christmas cruise, they are more expensive.
-If you are traveling by air, be ready for the possibility of delays due to weather.
+And while many people take a cruise during Christmas itself, these trips are more expensive.
+If you are traveling by air, be ready for the possibility of delays due to weather and holiday travel crowds.

 So Which Month Is Best to Cruise?